-On September 22nd, 1993, Archie Dixon and Timothy Hoffner beat up Christopher Hammer, tied him to a bed, and robbed him.
-After restraining Hammer, Dixon and Hoffner proceeded to kill Hammer by burying him alive.
-Later, Dixon used Hammer’s birth certificate and social security card to obtain a state identification card in Hammer’s name.
-He used the new ID to obtain a duplicate auto title to Hammer’s car.
-He then sold Hammer’s car to a dealer for $2,800.
+On September 22nd, 1993, Archie Dixon and Timothy Hoffner brutally attacked Christopher Hammer, tied him to a bed, and robbed him.
+After restraining Hammer, they killed him by burying him alive.
+Dixon later used Hammer’s birth certificate and social security card to obtain a state ID in Hammer’s name, which he used to acquire a duplicate auto title and sell Hammer’s car for $2,800.

-THREE.
-Later that day, Hoffner led the police to Hammer’s body.
-The police interviewed Dixon again.
-They did not inform Dixon of his Miranda rights and Dixon confessed to the kidnapping, robbery, and murder.
+Hoffner led police to Hammer’s body.
+Dixon was interviewed again without Miranda warnings and confessed to the kidnapping, robbery, and murder.

-RULING: The Court ruled that Dixon was not in custody when he asserted his right to an attorney.
-The Court reasoned that the police’s failure to give Dixon his Miranda rights during the forgery (second) interrogation was acceptable under the constitution because his later confession to murder was properly warned and voluntary.
+The Court ruled Dixon was not in custody when he asserted his right to an attorney.
+The police’s failure to give Miranda warnings during the forgery interrogation was acceptable because Dixon’s later confession to murder was properly warned and voluntary.

-The Court rejected the Sixth Circuit’s description of the police’s technique as “question first, warn later” mainly because Dixon did not repeat a vital earlier admission during the murder interrogation; in other words, the first, unwarned interrogation did not directly enable a confession during the second session.
-The Court held, generally, that this “two-step interrogation process” did not unconstitutionally interfere with the effectiveness of the Miranda warnings given to Dixon.
+The Court rejected the Sixth Circuit’s criticism of the “question first, warn later” technique because the first unwarned interrogation did not directly enable the confession during the second session.
+The “two-step interrogation process” did not unconstitutionally affect Dixon’s Miranda rights.

 Anton Vialtsin, Esq.